Third-generation sequencing: Drawbacks

 Processing of the raw data – such as normalization to the median signal – was needed on MinION raw data, reducing real-time capability of the technology.
 Consistency of the electrical signals is still an issue, making it difficult to accurately call a nucleotide.
 MinION has low throughput; since multiple overlapping reads are hard to obtain, this further leads to accuracy problems of downstream DNA modification detection.
 Both the hidden Markov model and statistical methods used with MinION raw data require repeated observations of DNA modifications for detection, meaning that individual modified nucleotides need to be consistently present in multiple copies of the genome, e.g. in multiple cells or plasmids in the sample.

 For the PacBio platform, too, depending on what methylation you expect to find, coverage needs can vary.
 As of March 2017, other epigenetic factors like histone modifications have not been discoverable using third-generation technologies.
 Longer patterns of methylation are often lost because smaller contigs still need to be assembled.

 Transcriptomics

 Transcriptomics is the study of the transcriptome, usually by characterizing the relative abundances of messenger RNA molecules in the tissue under study.
-According to the central dogma of molecular biology, genetic information flows from double stranded DNA molecules to single stranded mRNA molecules where they can be readily translated into function protein molecules.
-By studying the transcriptome, one can gain valuable insight into the regulation of gene expressions.
+According to the central dogma of molecular biology, genetic information flows from double stranded DNA molecules to single stranded mRNA molecules where they can be readily translated into functional protein molecules.
+By studying the transcriptome, one can gain valuable insight into the regulation of gene expression.

-While expression levels as the gene level can be more or less accurately depicted by second generation sequencing, transcript-level information still remains an important challenge.
+While expression levels can be more or less accurately depicted by second generation sequencing (we can assume that actual abundances of the population of transcripts are randomly sampled), transcript-level information still remains an important challenge.
 As a consequence, the role of alternative splicing in molecular biology remains largely elusive.
 Third generation sequencing technologies hold promising prospects in resolving this issue by enabling sequencing of mRNA molecules at their full lengths.